firoorg/firo/doc/build-osx.md

 Running
 -------

-Zcoin Core is now available at `./src/zcoind`
+Verticalcoin Core is now available at `./src/zcoind`

 Before running, it's recommended you create an RPC configuration file.